Do Injections Give You The Needle?

 Trypa… what?
 Trypanophobia is the extreme fear of needles, more specifically injections.

-That means that watching someone else test their blood sugar or calmly inject their insulin could help you get over this fear, little by little.
+That means that watching someone else check their blood sugar or calmly inject their insulin could help you get over this fear, little by little.

 Easing the pain